origami-code/rtori/README.md

 - `aarch64-unknown-linux-musl`: for Linux on aarch64 (rpi 2 and later) (musl)
 - `riscv32imac-unknown-none-elf`: for rp2350 (riscv cores)
 - `wasm32-unknown-unknown`: for web/wasm
+- `arm64ec-pc-windows-msvc`: for windows on arm in "Emulation-Compatible" contexts